Pancreatic insufficiency

 How often does pancreatic insufficiency occur?

 This condition is uncommon.
-Cystic fibrosis is the most common cause of pancreatic insufficiency in children, and CF is relatively rare, affecting 1 in 35,000 babies in the United States.
+Cystic fibrosis is the most common cause of pancreatic insufficiency in children, however it is relatively rare, affecting 1 in 35,000 babies in the United States.
+All newborns in the United States are currently screens for Cystic Fibrosis at birth.

 How does pancreatic insufficiency develop?